bxlab/class-ibs-796-fall2013/shell/tutorial.md

 A complex example of setting up various search paths the James Taylor uses for compatibility with a variety of different operating systems can be viewed [here](https://bitbucket.org/james_taylor/dotfiles/src/80d275edb90cf37f263d2f03d9d1bc6efc914136/setup_paths.sh?at=default).

+## Having fun?

+To learn more about working with the bash shell, see the [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/index.html).

 *****

 **Based on material by Milad Fatenejad, Sasha Wood, and Radhika Khetani**